mechpen/mechpen.github.io/src/posts/2019-07-18-resolv-conf/index.md

 ---

-The following tests show the difference between 1 entry and 3 duplicated entries in `resolv.conf`.
+The following tests show the difference between 1 entry and 3 entries in `resolv.conf`.
 The setup uses a fake nameserver `10.10.10.10` that does not exist.

 ## single entry